redietababayehu/redietababayehu/README.md

-# 👋 Rediet Ababayehu - CS Student Software Engineer
+# 👋 Rediet Ababayehu - CS Student

 Hello!
 I'm Rediet, a Computer Science student at Trinity Western University.
 My journey into tech began with a fascination for human-computer interaction, sparked by a UX design course in 9th grade.
 This experience led me to explore the world of software engineering, where I'm continually inspired to build and understand both frontend and backend systems.